Instructions for authors

 Knowledge and Management of Aquatic Ecosystems and its publisher EDP Sciences are in favour of broad and easy access to all published scientific information and will favour measures taken in this direction.
 All papers are in open access at no cost for authors (*).

 General presentation of manuscripts

 The manuscripts should be double-spaced with margins of at least 3.5 cm at the top, bottom and sides.
-Lines should be numbered in the margins with a continuous numbering from the start of the manuscript.
+Lines must be numbered in the margins with a continuous numbering from the start of the manuscript.
 The manuscript should be arranged as follows: (i) title page, (ii) second page with abstract in English, title and abstract in French (if needed, the editorial office will take care of the French translation), followed by the sections (iii) introduction, (iv) materials and methods, (v) results, (vi) discussion, (vii) acknowledgments, (viii) references, (ix) tables, (x) captions of figures and (xi) figures.
 The language should have been edited by a native English speaker before submission.

 The title page should include: title of the article, first name, middle initial(s) and surname of each author (format: "Albert EINSTEIN"), department and institution where the study was carried out, detailed postal address, telephone and fax numbers and e-mail address of the corresponding author (this author being identified by an asterisk), a short title (running head) of no more than 45 characters, including spaces, and additional keywords.